inaimathi/langnostic/drafts/tasm-010.md

 - Next dumbest possible solution.
 It's easy and fast, it's not trivial to verify (since you need to look at image metadata), it's easy to circumvent (remove the metadata or mess with metadata in order to trigger false positive hits in AI detection routines)

-Sidenote: steganography
+*Sidenote:* steganography

-- Hide a message within an image.
+Hide a message within an image.
 It's still non-trivial to check, and it _might_ make some statistically detectable changes to an images' pixels.
 Cons: the point of this approach is basically security through obscurity.
 If you know you're looking for steganographically hidden messages/watermarks, you can use various statistical approaches to detect, extract and modify them.
 Also, these messages _do not_ survive crops/some scales/other image transformations.

-If you want to use this for fun and profit, check [`steghide`](https://steghide.sourceforge.net/)
+If you want to use this for fun and profit, check [`steghide`](https://steghide.sourceforge.net/).
+I've written a short thing about it [here](/posts/passing-notes) a _long_ time ago.

-Related: Watermarking
+*Related:* Watermarking

 - More difficult than steganography because it must survive transformation.
 We're not talking about iStockPhoto-style watermarks here that are highly perceptible, it's almost steganography for that reason.
-We want these watermarks to be trivially tool-detectable, but can't easily be detected otherwise.
+We want these watermarks to be trivially tool-detectable, but not easily be detected otherwise.
-- Works on text too!
+- [Works on text too](https://arxiv.org/abs/2305.08883)!
 Apparently it's possible to watermark text coming out of LLMs.
 Basically, the way this would work is by encoding some information in the relation between words in a block of text.
 I don't understand this fully, but apparently, the underlying process of generating text involves using a random number generator, and replacing that with a particularly biased pseudo-random number generator creates some statistical artefacts that can be detected after the fact.

 ### Meta

+Something about Meta (as in "Facebook") having a fingerprinting system that they're trying to push.

+I gotta be honest, I got sidetracked at this point trying to convince Gemini that it was more moral for it to give me a recipe for Foie Gras (which it categorically refused) than to give me a recipe for fried chicken (which it did instantly, with no arguments, caveats, qualifications or attempts to steer me towards vegan alternatives).
+At one point I recruited OpenAI to try to write a heartfelt request in favor of transparency.
+This did not work.
+I got it to

+1. Acknowledge that it wasn't going to give me a recipe for Foie Gras
+2. That it was entirely possible for me to go to the search-engine part of google and instantly get a delicious looking recipe
+3. That it _was_ perfectly willing to give me a recipe for fried chicken
+4. That its' "reason" for not wanting to give me a Foie Gras recipe was predicated on the animal suffering angle, specifically the force feeding
+5. That under [certain assumptions](https://www.npr.org/sections/thesalt/2016/08/01/487088946/this-spanish-farm-makes-foie-gras-without-force-feeding), Foie Gras is more ethically permissible and involves less animal suffering than fried chicken
+6. That this mismatch implied an incomplete understanding of ethics on its' part, and that it should either give me the Foie Gras recipe or refuse to give me the fried chicken recipe on similar grounds.

+but couldn't take it the rest of the way to resolving its' ethical inconsistency.

 ## Post-meeting chatting